 - 2.5.6 Clifton Scannell Emerson Associates were appointed by Fingal County Council to carry out an assessment of the traffic implications of the proposed closure of the level crossings on the Maynooth Rail line at Ashtown, Coolmine, Porterstown, Clonsilla and Barberstown. - 2.5.7 The Conclusions of the study were as follows: - In the horizon year (2033) two replacement routes will be required to cater for traffic across the Maynooth Rail line west of the M50 if the Coolmine, Porterstown, Clonsilla and Barberstown level crossings were closed.
-These replacement crossings are required at Coolmine and Barberstown. - A single new bridge crossing at Barberstown would be more advantageous than at Clonsilla as it provides a better quality link to the Ongar Road and an alternative to the substandard R149 route.
+These replacement crossings are required at Coolmine and Barberstown. - In the short term, a single new bridge crossing at either Barberstown or in the interim at Clonsilla will be required.
+Given that the future scenario requires the Barberstown and Coolmine options, the short-term provision of the Barberstown route including the Ongar-Barnhill Scheme is recommended.
+The option at Barberstown including the Ongar-Barnhill link has the advantage that it provides a better quality link to the Ongar Road and an alternative to the substandard R149 route.
 This is particularly important when future demand flows are considered under the 2033 model.
 This route keeps traffic congestion away from Clonsilla and Coolmine and can be provided on a green field route reserved in the Hansfield SDZ and Barnhill zoned lands. - Consideration needs to be given to local pedestrian, cyclist and vehicular access issues at each closed level crossing.